 - Steam Inhalation: Another great way to drain the sinuses and relax the lungs is through steam.
 Boil some water in a pot and then drop some food-grad essential oils of eucalyptus peppermint and/or myrtle.
 Put your head over the pot, cover with a towel and breathe in the goodness.

 - Air Purifier with a HEPA Filter: Using a HEPA filter is an amazing way to remove spores and pollen from the air.
 Ideally you would have one for the whole house, but short of that, keep one in your bedroom with the doors close while you sleep.

 Foods To Eat Lots Of During Allergy Season

 Now we get to the fun and delicious part.
-I love great food all year long, but come this time of hear, I pay extra attention to high, high, high dose on some potent anti-inflammatory, antioxidant rich powerhouses.
+I love great food all year long, but come this time of year, I pay extra attention to high, high, high dose on some potent anti-inflammatory, antioxidant rich powerhouses.
 My favourite way to take all these in is via the blender as they make a delicious, refreshing drink.